KrischanCS/roundly/readme.md

 #### Groups

 A group simple renders all its children without a parent.
-Use this if you wnat to create a component which renders multiple elements without a common parent.
+Use this if you want to create a component which renders multiple elements without a common parent.

 ```go